 For three decades, Mr. Bromley has advised on the most prominent matters across a large number of industries, including automobile, aviation, consumer & retail, crypto, energy, financial services, manufacturing, media & sports, mining, telecommunications and shipping, among others.

-Jim is representing FTX Trading Ltd. and over 100 affiliates debtors in the landmark Chapter 11 proceedings arising out of the largest failure in the crypto space.
-Jim is also acting as Chapter 11 debtor's counsel to SVB Financial Group, the former parent of Silicon Valley Bank.
+Jim is representing FTX Trading Ltd. and over 100 affiliates debtors in the landmark Chapter 11 proceedings arising out of the largest failure in the crypto space and acting as Chapter 11 debtor's counsel to SVB Financial Group, the former parent of Silicon Valley Bank.
+Jim is also representing Major League Baseball and certain baseball clubs in the chapter 11 proceedings of Diamond Sports Group, achieving a decisive trial victory in June 2023.

 Jim's stature in the restructuring and bankruptcy space has won him plaudits from peers and clients alike.